-Tourism Aids Conservation
+Tourism in Uganda Aids Conservation

 Still, there is reason to be hopeful.
 A positive lesson can be learned from Volcanos National Park (Parc National des Volcans) in neighboring Rwanda, on whose forested slopes Fossey did much of her work.
 Park patrols, tourism and research activities were all suspended during the recent civil war, but the gorillas and the forest survived the conflict relatively unscathed.
 In spite of the chaos, with battles fought inside the forest in 1990s and thousands of refugees fleeing through the area, the park boundaries remain intact and only two gorillas were lost.
 Habitat continues to be damaged by refugee camps in neighboring Congo, but both sides of the Rwandan conflict seemed to recognize the economic potential of gorilla tourism, which had once been the country’s third highest generator of foreign exchange.